CtrlK

 Trigger Term Quality

-It includes 'Avalonia UI' and 'Zafiro toolkit' which are relevant domain-specific keywords a user might mention, but lacks common variations or natural phrases users would say (e.g., 'XAML', 'cross-platform UI', 'desktop app', 'MVVM', specific file types).
+It includes 'Avalonia UI' and 'Zafiro toolkit' which are relevant domain-specific keywords a user might mention.
+However, it lacks natural variations or broader terms users might say (e.g., 'XAML', 'cross-platform UI', 'desktop app', 'MVVM', specific file types).

 2 / 3